FHA loans: Requirements, limits, and rates

 Is an FHA loan right for me?

 An FHA loan might be the right loan option for you if you’re a first-time home buyer or having trouble getting a loan due to your financial history.
 However, it’s always important to weigh the pros and cons of any loan option before you fully commit to one.
-Make sure you’re aware of all other costs associated with FHA loans and that you’re financially prepared to pay them.
+Make sure you’re aware of the total costs associated with FHA loans and that you’re financially prepared to pay them.

 How do I apply for an FHA loan?

 Once you choose the mortgage lender you’d like to work with, you can apply for an FHA loan.
-After you provide all of the necessary documents (tax returns, pay stubs, bank statements, etc.) to your lender, they’ll submit your application and work on a loan estimate.
+After you provide all of the necessary documents (tax returns, pay stubs, bank statements, etc.) to your lender, they’ll submit your application and work on a Loan Estimate.

 Who qualifies for an FHA loan?

 As with every loan, borrowers must meet certain requirements to qualify for an FHA loan.
-Borrowers must prove they have a steady employment history by showing pay stubs, W-2s, federal tax returns and bank statements.
+Borrowers must prove they have a steady employment history by showing pay stubs, W-2s, federal tax returns, and bank statements.
 In addition:

 • The home must be appraised by an FHA-approved appraiser.

-• The home has to be a primary residence.
+• The home must be a primary residence.

 • You must occupy the property within 60 days of closing.